vulcanize/vulcanizedb/README.md

 Example:

-Running `./vulcanizedb contractWatcher --config <path to config> --starting-block-number=5197514 --contract-address=0x8dd5fbce2f6a956c3022ba3663759011dd51e73e --events=Transfer --events=Mint --methods=balanceOf`
+Running `./vulcanizedb contractWatcher --config=./environments/example.toml --mode=light`

-watches Transfer and Mint events of the TrueUSD contract and polls its balanceOf method using the addresses we find emitted from those events
+Runs our contract watcher in light mode, configured to watch the contracts specified in the config file.
+Note that by default we operate in `light` mode but the flag is included here to demonstrate its use.

+The example config we link to in this example watches two contracts, the ENS Registry (0x314159265dD8dbb310642f98f50C066173C1259b) and TrueUSD (0x8dd5fbCe2F6a956C3022bA3663759011Dd51e73E).

+Because the ENS Registry is configured with only an ABI and a starting block, we will watch all events for this contract and poll none of its methods.
+Note that the ENS Registry is an example of a contract which does not have its ABI available over Etherscan and must have it included in the config file.

+The TrueUSD contract is configured with two events (`Transfer` and `Mint`) and a single method (`balanceOf`), as such it will watch these two events and use any addresses it collects emitted from them to poll the `balanceOf` method with those addresses at every block.
+Note that we do not provide an ABI for TrueUSD as its ABI can be fetched from Etherscan.

+For the ENS contract, it produces and populates a schema with four tables" `light_0x314159265dd8dbb310642f98f50c066173c1259b.newowner_event` `light_0x314159265dd8dbb310642f98f50c066173c1259b.newresolver_event` `light_0x314159265dd8dbb310642f98f50c066173c1259b.newttl_event` `light_0x314159265dd8dbb310642f98f50c066173c1259b.transfer_event`

-It produces and populates a schema with three tables:
+For the TrusUSD contract, it produces and populates a schema with three tables:

 `light_0x8dd5fbce2f6a956c3022ba3663759011dd51e73e.transfer_event`
 `light_0x8dd5fbce2f6a956c3022ba3663759011dd51e73e.mint_event`